 Secured a favorable ruling from Virginia’s Tax Commissioner for health system client seeking tax exemption for business personal property in provider-based clinics.

-Assisted professional school with Title IV, Title IX, and FERPA requirements.
+Assisted a professional school with Title IV, Title IX, and FERPA requirements.

 Provided regulatory guidance for joint ventures between physician practice groups and hospitals.